WayneFerrao/WayneFerrao/README.md

 I'm a Software Engineer.
 Graduated with Honours in CS from Toronto Metropolitan University (formerly Ryerson).

-I started with science 🧬🔬 (Biology at the Universiy of Toronto).
+I started with science 🧬🔬 (Biology at the University of Toronto).
 After a stint as a teacher in South Korea, I found my passion in software development and followed it to Computer Science.🧑🏽‍💻
 <ul>
     <li> 🤔I'm currently learning iOS development!</b></li>